 Yellen announces efforts to boost the housing supply as high prices create a crunch

-WASHINGTON (AP) — The Biden administration is announcing new steps to increase access to affordable housing as still-high prices on groceries and other necessities and high interest rates have dramatically pushed up the cost of living in the post-pandemic years.
+WASHINGTON (AP) — The Biden administration announced new steps to increase access to affordable housing as still-high prices on groceries and other necessities and high interest rates have dramatically pushed up the cost of living in the post-pandemic years.

-Treasury Secretary Janet Yellen will promote the new investments on Monday during a visit to Minneapolis.
-The investments include providing $100 million through a new fund over the next three years to support affordable housing financing, boosting the Federal Financing Bank’s financing of affordable housing and other measures.
+Treasury Secretary Janet Yellen promoted the new investments on Monday during a visit to Minneapolis.
+The investments include providing $100 million through a new fund to support affordable housing financing over the next three years, boosting the Federal Financing Bank’s financing of affordable housing and other measures.

-The increased attention to home prices comes as the housing crunch becomes an increasing issue in this year’s general election campaign.
+The increased attention to home prices comes as the housing crunch becomes a growing issue in this year’s general election campaign.

-“We face a very significant housing supply shortfall that has been building for a long time,” Yellen says in remarks prepared for delivery Monday afternoon.
+“We face a very significant housing supply shortfall that has been building for a long time,” Yellen said in a speech Monday afternoon.
 “This supply crunch has led to an affordability crunch.”

-Yellen says the Democratic administration is “pursuing a broad affordability agenda to address the price pressures that families have been feeling.”
+Yellen said the Democratic administration is “pursuing a broad affordability agenda to address the price pressures that families have been feeling.”

+“It is critical shortage and it most seriously affects low-income people, particularly minorities,” Yellen told 5 EYEWITNESS NEWS in an interview after touring an affordable housing site in Minneapolis.

+She says the housing shortage and housing affordability also impact middle and upper-middle income families facing rising home prices and high mortgage rates.
+“I think a program to expand the supply of housing is really what’s called for,” Yellen said in an interview.

 Both homebuyers and renters are facing increasing housing costs that skyrocketed after the pandemic.
 According to the Case-Shiller 20-City Composite Home Price Index, home prices increased by 46% between March 2020 and March 2024.
 A new Treasury analysis shows that over the past two decades, housing costs have been rising faster than incomes.